 - Description: Like all members of the cod family the haddock has three dorsal fins, the first of which is triangular.
 Distinctive black mark near to the pectoral fin which is known as the thumb print.
 Silvery grey/brown back fading to a cream/pale underbelly.
 Mouth smaller and lower set than in the cod.
 Lateral line is black and curves slightly upwards.
 Tail only slightly forked.

 Haddock are a shoaling species which favour deep, cold water.
-This means that most fully grown haddock will stay clear of shallow waters and live in deeper offshore waters, although smaller immature haddock and the odd sizeable specimen can sometimes come quite close to the shore.
-Haddock are a fish of considerable commercial value due to their white, flavourful flesh.
+This means that most fully grown haddock will stay clear of shallow waters and live in deeper offshore waters, although smaller immature haddock and the occasional sizeable specimen can sometimes come quite close to the shore.
+Haddock are a fish of high commercial value due to their white, flavourful flesh.
 Haddock is one of the most commonly eaten species in the UK and many other countries.
 This has led to intense pressure on haddock stocks and an uncertain long-term future for this species.

 There are separate stocks of European and North American haddock which do not intermix.
 Haddock in Europe are found in the colder waters of the North Sea, Baltic Sea and Barents Sea, and off the coasts of Iceland and Greenland.
-They are found further south in Europe off the Atlantic coasts of France, Spain and Portugal, although their preference for colder water means that they are found in smaller numbers in these locations and they are absent from the warmer waters of the Mediterranean Sea and the coasts of the African Continent.
+They are found further south in Europe off the Atlantic coasts of France, Spain and Portugal, although their preference for colder water means that they are found in smaller numbers in these locations and they are absent from the warmer waters of the Mediterranean Sea and the coast of Africa.
 North American haddock stocks are primarily located around the coast of New England, although they can be found southwards as far as the coast of New Jersey.
 In Canadian waters they are found mainly around Nova Scotia, Newfoundland and in the Gulf of St. Lawrence.

 Feeding and Reproduction

 Like cod haddock are a very important commercial species, being a premium whitefish and one of the ‘Big Five’ species (along with cod, tuna, prawns and salmon) which make up 60% of all seafood consumed in Britain.
 Haddock are sold as whole fish on wet fish counters, and also as frozen or chilled fillets and also smoked, dried and canned.
 Like cod the haddock is a whitefish – meaning that its flesh forms into delicate, mild white flakes when it is cooked.
 However, smoked haddock is often dyed a yellow colour prior to being sold, leading to some people thinking that haddock have yellow flesh.
-The town of Grimsby in Lincolnshire, England is famous for its smoked haddock industry which still continues today, and the British/Indian dish of kedgeree is most often made with haddock.
+The town of Grimsby in Lincolnshire, England is famous for its smoked haddock industry which still continues today, and the British-Indian dish of kedgeree is most often made with haddock.

 Methods and Techniques to Catch Haddock

 The haddock’s preference of deeper water, and the fact that it is a fairly selective feeder (certainly when compared to the cod) explains why it is a relatively rare catch for shore-based sea anglers.The British shore caught record stands at 6lb 12oz and was caught by G. Stevenson at Loch Goil, Argyll and Bute, Scotland and has stood since 1976.
 The boat caught record is a fish of 13lb 11oz which was caught off the Cornish coast in 1978 by G. Bones.
 The IGFA world record is a haddock of 14lb 15oz caught by Ms. Heike Neblinger at Saltraumen, Norway in 1997.

 Those that are caught usually go to anglers targeting cod with worm or shellfish baits, or a combination of the two.
 To be in with the best chance of catching a haddock the deepest water possible should be sought with areas around the north east of England and north and west Scotland offering the best chance of catching this species.
-However, other species such as cod and whiting are likely to dominate catches, meaning that anglers may have to put in a huge amount of time before they can tick a shoe caught haddock off their species list.
+However, other species such as cod and whiting are likely to dominate catches, meaning that anglers may have to put in a huge amount of time before they can tick a shore caught haddock off their species list.